bparanj/crystal/computer/electronics/design/discrete-passive-circuit.md

 A discrete passive circuit is a type of electrical circuit that consists of individual, separate components that do not require an external power source to operate.
-Let's break this down:

 1. Discrete:
    This means the circuit is made up of separate, distinct components rather than integrated circuits or microchips.
 Each component is a standalone element.